JoshuaKGoldberg/ChooseYourFramework/README.md

 ## Usage

-This is a hacked-together fork of [FullScreenShenanigans/FullScreenPokemon](https://github.com/FullScreenShenanigans/FullScreenPokemon), which is itself very old code on a hacked-together custom game engine and not production ready.
+This is a hacked-together fork of [FullScreenShenanigans/FullScreenPokemon](https://github.com/FullScreenShenanigans/FullScreenPokemon), which is itself very old code on the not-production-ready [EightBittr game engine](https://github.com/FullScreenShenanigans/EightBittr).
 No guarantees any of this stuff works.

 ## Development